-More threats made against metro area schools
+More threats made against Colorado schools

-DENVER — Officials are investigating more threats made against schools in the Denver metro area on Wednesday.
+DENVER -- Officials are investigating more threats made against schools in Colorado on Wednesday.

 A Cherry Creek Schools spokeswoman said officials were made aware of an online threat against Grandview High School in Aurora on Tuesday night.